Make your own cat food: 10 recipes for cooking cats

 Chicken Pumpkin Noodles

-- Preparation: Steam the chicken breast and cut into small pieces.
-Cook the pumpkin until soft and mash it.
+- Preparation: Steam the chicken breast and cut into small pieces, boil the pumpkin until soft and mash.
 Mix with pasta and olive oil.

 - Calories: approx. 200 kcal